Goodreads helps you keep track of books you want to read.

 A total shock expecting another of Robin Cook's mystery novels, but an excellent story of a year in the life of an intern through the three days presented.

-Shelves: ebook, thriller, fiction, medical-thriller
+it was ok Shelves: ebook, thriller, fiction, medical-thriller

 This is not a thriller but more of a diary.
 This book covers daily struggles in the life of a medical intern.